ningchenhong/Enlighten/README.md

 # Copyright statement
 ## If you make any changes to this repo, you are deemed to accept this statement.
+#### The project team is comprised of students and instructors from NUDT, China, and the results are owned by the "Enlighted" research group.
-#### All the ownership of the project belongs to the project team, and we will be very grateful for your contribution.
+#### All the ownership of the repo belongs to the project team, and we will be very grateful for your contribution.
 And once you make any contributions, the ownership of those contributions will belong to the project team.

-#### The project team is comprised of students and instructors from NUDT, China, and the results are owned by the "Enlighted" research group.

 # Introduce of The Repo
 ## The main objectives of the project are: